 Facilitated by Charlotte Tuminelli and Ammar Malik, Harvard Kennedy School

-In this session, participants will learn about and practice applying Evidence for Policy Design’s (EPoD’s) Smart Policy Design and Implementation (SPDI) framework, which is a collaborative, iterative, and evidence-based approach to solving pressing policy problems.
-Using a caselet focused on a research-policy collaboration that leverages technology to improve women’s safety in urban Pakistan, participants will practice applying the problem diagnosis tool from the SPDI framework to a major barrier to gender equality.
-The session will demonstrate the application of economic theory and data to inform diagnosis of underlying issues driving this challenge before considering solutions.
-Participants will leave the session with a clear understanding of the benefits of applying Harvard’s SPDI framework, and tools for applying it to improve resilience of key populations worldwide.
+In this session, participants learned about and practice applying Evidence for Policy Design’s (EPoD’s) Smart Policy Design and Implementation (SPDI) framework, which is a collaborative, iterative, and evidence-based approach to solving pressing policy problems.
+Using a caselet focused on a research-policy collaboration that leverages technology to improve women’s safety in urban Pakistan, participants practiced applying the problem diagnosis tool from the SPDI framework to a major barrier to gender equality.
+The session demonstrated the application of economic theory and data to inform diagnosis of underlying issues driving this challenge before considering solutions.
+Participants left the session with a clear understanding of the benefits of applying Harvard’s SPDI framework, and tools for applying it to improve resilience of key populations worldwide.

 Charlotte Tuminelli, Senior Training Manager

 Charlotte Tuminelli is the Senior Training Manager at Evidence for Policy Design (EPoD), where she plans and delivers trainings focused on evidence use in decision making.
 Her goal is ensuring that EPoD's trainings are pedagogically sound, practically relevant, and smoothly delivered.
 Previously, she supported teaching and research projects for faculty at Harvard Business School.
 Charlotte has taught in rural India, worked for multiple Boston-area nonprofits, and consulted on local and international education projects.
 She holds a Master's in Education (Ed.M.) in International Education Policy from Harvard Graduate School of Education and a B.A. in International Studies/Foreign Languages from Stonehill College.